-Elise Sobol, Ed.D. educator/pianist has made unique contributions to the field of teaching music to special learners.
-Author of "An Attitude and Approach for Teaching Music to Special Learners" (Pentland Press, USA .
-2001, first edition, and MENC/Rowman & Littlefield Education, second edition, 2008, third edition, 2017), numerous journal articles, contributing author to city, state, and national education publications, she has received recognition for her work in music in special education.
-One of the National Honor Roll of “Outstanding American Teachers" Professor Sobol is included in distinguished biographical publications such as Marquis’ Who’s Who in American Education, Who’s Who in the World, Two Thousand Notable American Women, and the International Dictionary of Distinguished Leadership.
+Elise Sobol, EdD, educator/pianist, has made unique contributions to the field of teaching music to special learners.
+Author of An Attitude and Approach for Teaching Music to Special Learners (1st edition, 2001; 2nd edition, 2008; 3rd edition, 2017) and numerous journal articles, and contributing author to city, state, and national education publications, she is recognized on the National Honor Roll of “Outstanding American Teachers” and is extensively profiled for her work in distinguished biographical publications such as Marquis’ Who’s Who in American Education, Who’s Who in the World, Two Thousand Notable American Women, and the International Directory of Distinguished Leadership.

-A three-time Grammy nominated Music Educator, Dr. Sobol was named 2016 Education Update, Professor of the Year and 2016 Honoree for the Music Educators Association of New York City.
-Designated by the New York State Education Department as 2015 New York State Teacher of the Year Finalist.
-Further honors include the 2018 Albert Nelson Marquis' Lifetime Achievement Award, the 2012 New York State School Music Association Distinguished Service Award, the 2004 Ernest Kay International Foundation Award), the 2003 Certificate of service in recognition of continuing contributions to Music Education at New York University, citations from the Town Board of Oyster Bay, The New York State Assembly, nomination for the New York State "Women of Distinction" Program, the Very Special Arts Award of Honor, appearances on channel 12 News and NewsDay's Long Island Life Winners column.
+A three-time Grammy-nominated music educator, Dr. Sobol was named 2016 Education Update Professor of the Year and 2016 Honoree for the Music Educators Association of New York City.
+She was also selected by the New York State Education Department as 2015 New York State Teacher of the Year Finalist.
+Further honors include the 2018 Albert Nelson Marquis' Lifetime Achievement Award, the 2012 New York State School Music Association Distinguished Service Award, the 2004 Ernest Kay International Foundation Award, the 2003 Certificate of service in recognition of continuing contributions to Music Education at New York University, citations from the Town Board of Oyster Bay and The New York State Assembly, nomination for the New York State Senate ”Women of Distinction" Program, the Very Special Arts Award of Honor, and appearances on Channel 12 News and NewsDay's Long Island Life Winners column.